Kortmantim00/DEDUCE-Cardiology/README.md

 the command line or imported as a library.
 De-identification is in Dutch, but All code is written in English with comprehensive docstrings.

+## Evidence
+During preliminary testing of 12 discharge letters, a recall of 0.75 was achieved for DEDUCE and a recall of 0.91 for DEDUCE-Cardiology (n=263 PII).
+DEDUCE-Cardiology contained 24 false negatives, all of which were indirectly related to the patient (name of the doctor on duty, GP’s address, etc.) and were not primary identifiers.
+For both tools, manual revision is required to achieve recall 1.0.
+Both tools masked unnecessary text eight times (false positives), giving both tools a precision of 0.96.

+N.B.
+The difference between DEDUCE and DEDUCE-Cardiology is the addition of temporal shifting in the masking of times.

 ## Research context and motivation

 These pipelines were developed as part of a **clinical AI validation study at Erasmus MC**.